 McMillan Mesa is a non-motorized area.
 There are currently two parking areas that allow access to the Mesa, one at Buffalo Park and the other at McMillan Mesa Park.

 From downtown Flagstaff, travel north on N. Humphreys St and turn right on W Forest Ave.
 Follow W Forest Ave until it turns into E Forest Ave, then turn left on to N Gemini Road.
 The parking lot will be at the end of N Gemini Road.
 From there, you can access McMillan Mesa by following the Arizona Trail across the Matt Kelley Urban Trail Bridge.

 From downtown Flagstaff, travel north on N San Francisco St and turn right on E Forest Ave.
 In 0.1 miles, turn on N Turquoise Dr, heading south, until you come to E Ponderosa Parkway.
 Drive 0.4 miles on E Ponderosa Parkway, McMillan Mesa Park will be on the left.

 The McMillan Mesa Natural Area can be reached from the north and south on the Arizona Trail.
 It can be accessed from the east on the Sego Lily FUTS Trail and the Arrowhead FUTS Trail.
 There is also access from the west side via the Cedar FUTS Trail and the Sunset FUTS Trail.

 The Mesa provides many opportunities for viewing wildlife.
-Mule deer, ravens, and lark sparrows all frequent the area, as well as waterfowl found at the nearby pond at Buffalo Park.
+Mule deer, ravens, and lark sparrows all frequent the area, as well as waterfowl found at the seasonal pond at Buffalo Park.
 To learn more about wildlife viewing at McMillan Mesa, view the Buffalo Park, Arizona Watchable Wildlife Experience (AWWE) page.

 - McMillan Mesa is a day-use only area.
 Camping, campfires, and woodcutting are strictly prohibited.